Welcome to my trip report on Singapore Airlines Boeing 747 farewell flights!

 Service on board was quite good considering the fact that many of us were walking up and down the aisle making it difficult for them.
-As an observer, one of them seem to be nervous in this occasion but in general this set of crews did their jobs well, with the usual SQ smiles on their faces.
+As an observer, one of them seems to be nervous on this occasion but in general, this set of crews did their jobs well, with the usual SQ smiles on their faces.
 Comparing with EVA Air that I flew 8 flights with them not long ago, the Taiwanese carrier's service has a lot to do to match the service of SQ.

 On ground service: 6/10

 Overall rating: 72/90

 It was definitely a flight experience to remember and it is not every day you get to fly a flight of such significance.
 This was my very first flight of such and I hope this will be the first of the many!